PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 ## 🖼️Contxt

-  - Shopee is the leading e-commerce online shopping platform in Southeast Asia, operating in a high-velocity digital marketplace.
-This project provides a deep-dive analysis into Shopee Thailand’s e-commerce operations, focusing on the core pillars of sale trend, product performance, marketing funnels and customer segmentation.
-The goal of this analysis is to provide a clear view of business health and deliver actionable insights that enable decision makers to implement data-driven marketing strategies to drive sustainable, long-term growth.
+- As the leading e-commerce platform in Southeast Asia, Shopee operates within a high-velocity digital marketplace.
+This project delivers a comprehensive deep-dive into Shopee Thailand’s operations, focusing on four critical pillars: Sales Trends, Product Performance, Marketing Funnels, and Customer Segmentation.
+By evaluating these core metrics, the analysis provides a holistic view of business health and delivers actionable insights designed to catalyze sustainable, long-term growth.

 ## 🧩Core Business Problems
 1. Inventory Optimization and Seasonality: E-commerce companies often face significant challenge from inventory management due to over-leveraging slow-moving stock or lost revenue from 'stock-outs' on high-demand items.
 By analyzing historical sales trends with product performance metrics, this report identifies critical seasonal patterns that enable data-driven inventory forecasting, ensuring optimized capital allocation and inventory level.